Speaker Handbook

 Start by reviewing the Panel Fact Sheet, which will be sent to you before the event.
 It will give you a sense of the event’s key themes, the audience you’ll be speaking to, and what the organizers hope to achieve with the session.
 Get to know your fellow panelists in advance, if possible, and think about how your expertise fits into the flow of the conversation.
 It’s also helpful to touch base with your moderator beforehand to go over timing, cues, and any key messages they would like to emphasize.
 That way, all participants are on the same page and the session feels polished and engaging.

-Before the event, you will receive the final agenda with your session time, the name and number of your room, a venue map, parking details, and registration check-in.
+Before the event, you will receive the final agenda, a venue map, parking details, and registration check-in.
 You’ll also receive a social media promo kit to help spread the word about the event.

 The dress code is business casual.
 We recommend wearing layers, as conference rooms tend to be on the cooler side - bringing a light jacket or sweater will help keep you comfortable throughout the day.